1. Extent and Nature of Damage

 2. Impact of Flood History on Property Values

-- Minimal Damage: In less-affected areas, stabilization may occur faster, possibly within 6-12 months, as demand could shift toward safer or less-impacted neighborhoods.
+- Minimal Damage: Stabilization may occur in 6–12 months as demand shifts to less-impacted neighborhoods.

 3. Higher Insurance Costs and Affordability